CrossChainLabs-DOT/dotpulse-api/docs.md

 ### API~activity(res)
 Activity API
-returns the number of active developers and repos for each month over the last year
+returns the number of active developers and active repositories for each month over the last year

 **Kind**: inner method of [<code>API</code>](#module_API)